Academy drives up teaching standards with LessonVU

 The Hereford Academy is a secondary school and sixth form located in Hereford, Herefordshire, England.
-Until recently, the academy was in special measures.
-With a new principal’s fresh approach, combined with 18 months of hard work of the staff, the school is now out of the woods.
+Until recently, the school was deemed, by Ofsted, to have ‘serious weaknesses’.
+With a new principal’s fresh approach, combined with 18 months of hard work of the staff, the school moved out of the category in May 2017.

 Hereford assistant principal, Ed Snelgrove recognised that to raise standards in learning, the Academy had to start with the teaching.
 The introduction of a performance management scorecard system was the first step; teachers were required to evaluate and rate themselves and their rating was backed up by data on student progress and behaviours.
 While this was a step in the right direction, there were still inconsistencies in terms of how each teacher evaluated themselves.
 The missing link was the ability for teachers to actually see and review their own lessons.
 The time was right for the school to introduce video content into the review process.

 Ed reviewed different systems, but found that ONVU Learning’s LessonVU unique features of offered much more than the others.
 The non-threatening, discreet and always on solution was implemented in one classroom at first, which allowed the Academy to collaborate with ONVU Learning to set up a reflection process and scale LessonVU to more and more classrooms.